 (2) Revenues represent payments from customers for service provided at published rates in each year.
-Revenues shown do not include the impacts of transfers to/from the Revenue Stabilization Account.

 (3) Per capita billed water consumption has been generally decreasing for the past 25 years.
-Variations in billed water
+Variations in billed water use are primarily associated with year-to-year variations in temperature and precipitation in the summer irrigation period.
+There has been no change in the geographic area service nor any appreciable change in the number or composition of retail customers.

-$^{\rm (4)}$ Gallons used per Day per Capita in 2021 and 2022 use the population from 2020.
+(4) Gallons used per Day per Capita in 2021 and 2022 use the population from 2020.